 4. Feeling the warmth of indoors after braving the cold

 We feel that one of the most enjoyable things about the cold weather of January is the feeling of entering the warm indoors.
-Taking off all those layers and enjoying a warm drink under a blanket is one of the best perks of the season (not to mention the comfortable and “stylish” slippers we get to wear.)
+Taking off all those layers and enjoying a warm drink under a blanket is one of the best perks of the season (not to mention the comfortable and “stylish” slippers we get to wear).

-5. Many favorite TV shows return
+5. New shows premier, and many favorite TV shows return

 6. No need to mow the lawn